+We’ve been working with a financial application that does account reconciliation for several years now.
+The financial software we test conforms to SAS70 (Statement on Auditing Standards No. 70), so all of the data and workflows are designed according SAS70.
 Although we aren’t accountants, certainly testing this type of software needs a more careful eye than ordinary UI testing, so I thought I’d share some of the best practices developed by our team over the last few years.

 What to look out for?

-- Testing input fields needs to be comprehensive.
-It should include legitimate data and illegal data.
+1. Testing input fields needs to be comprehensive.
+It should include legitimate data and invalid data.
 Negative testing is a must.
 For example, when testing an input box, if the requirement is a number, it is necessary to enter a number to test, but you also need to enter letters, spaces and other characters.
 This is certainly not new for testing, but very important for testing financial applications.
 For example, the amount and percent field should not allow non-numeric values.

 2. Data integrity and accuracy is critical.
 So within workflows and related workflows that access the same data, you not only need to check all calculations, but also if the number contains an integer, negative, or decimal values.
 All need to be checked for consistency and format.
 For example, clients may use a currency other than USD, so the values need to be checked by calculations based on the currency rate.